 One of the activities of an audio forensic expert is to determine whether or not an audio recording has been altered or edited when it has been submitted to be used in the courtroom.
-As an audio forensic expert I find, very often, that when people are in shock or in the middle of a traumatic experience they remember the series of events differently than they actually occurred.
+As an audio forensic expert, I find that when people are in shock or in the middle of a traumatic experience they remember the series of events differently than they actually occurred.
 Therefore, people involved in a legal case may believe that a piece of recorded evidence has been altered when, in fact, it has not.

-Many times defendants will tell me that they said something during a police interrogation that has ?magically? disappeared from the interrogation recording.
-I find it hard to believe that a police officer that has so much invested in their career, may be close to retirement, would risk their reputation, career, credibility and retirement to alter an audio recording in an effort to wrongfully convict someone.
+Many times defendants will tell me that they said something during a police interrogation that has magically disappeared from the interrogation recording.
+I find it hard to believe that a police officer that has so much invested in their career, would risk their reputation, career, credibility, and retirement to alter an audio recording in an effort to wrongfully convict someone.

-But, when someone who is in a litigation or has been convicted of a crime feels that a recording has been altered the audio forensic expert, like myself, comes in to authenticate the recording.
+But, when someone who is in litigation or has been convicted of a crime feels that a recording has been altered the audio forensic expert, like me, comes in to authenticate the recording.

 Today nearly all audio recordings are created on a digital recording device.
 This same principle holds true with digital video recordings that have audio recording capability, such as, dashcam video from police cars that have a microphone on the officer as well as a microphone in the car.
 Smartphone video also records audio in addition to video.
 One of the activities that I am starting to notice as an audio forensic expert is that audio tracks are being altered in smartphone recordings and video portions of those recordings have not been altered.
 That?s why it?s very important for the audio forensic expert to authenticate both the audio and video portions of those recordings.